who-biz/blur-api-cpp/Instructions.md

-# How to Create a StubServer
+# Compiling and Running the BlurAPI Server

+Perform the following steps to compile and run the BlurAPI server:

 1. Clone this repo, and move into directory: `git clone https://github.com/who-biz/blur-api-cpp && cd blur-api-cpp`
 2. Create build directory, and compile: `mkdir build && cd build && cmake .. && make`

-- *Note: You may specify* `-DCMAKE_BUILD_TYPE=Debug`*, to enable prettyprinted stack traces, courtesy of <a href="https://github.com/bombela/backward-cpp">bombela/backward-cpp</a>, but you will need to install both the* `libdwarf-dev libelf-dev` *packages.*
+*Note: You may specify* `-DCMAKE_BUILD_TYPE=Debug`*, to enable prettyprinted stack traces, courtesy of <a href="https://github.com/bombela/backward-cpp">bombela/backward-cpp</a>, but you will need to install both the* `libdwarf-dev libelf-dev` *packages.*

 3. Start the BlurAPI server: `./bin/blurapiserver`
 4. Call an RPC method from below

-# How to Call RPC Methods

-1. Run the newly created sampleserver: `./sampleserver`
-2. Call an RPC method

-# Existing RPC Methods & Examples
+# RPC Methods/Examples

 - `getblockchaininfo`